About Alfred Adler

 Adler was one of the first psychotherapists to disregard the symbolic couch in favor of two chairs, to create a sense of equality between patient and clinician.
 Adler also focused greatly on family dynamics, specifically parenting and family constellation, as a preventative means of addressing possible future psychological problems.
 With a practical and goal-oriented approach, Alfred held a theory of three life tasks – occupation, society, and love – that intermingle with one another.
 Success and health in each and all life tasks is dependent on cooperation.

-Although Adler’s psychological theory was developed nearly a century ago, many of his concepts are still brought to fruition through the Adler School of Professional Psychology.
-His concepts based in social interest, social justice, equality, and the importance of education guide the Adler School’s commitment to social change – from our curriculum, practica, internships, programming and experiential offerings for students, faculty and alumni – to our hundreds of partnerships at work with local communities to improve community mental health.
+Although Adler’s psychological theory was developed nearly a century ago, many of his concepts are still brought to fruition through Adler University.
+His concepts based in social interest, social justice, equality, and the importance of education guide the Adler University’s commitment to social change – from our curriculum, practica, internships, programming and experiential offerings for students, faculty and alumni – to our hundreds of partnerships at work with local communities to improve community mental health.

-Through this, the Adler School fulfills its mission to continue the pioneering work of Alfred Adler by graduating socially responsible practitioners, engaging communities, and advancing social justice.
+Through this, Adler University fulfills its mission to continue the pioneering work of Alfred Adler by graduating socially responsible practitioners, engaging communities, and advancing social justice.
 Learn more about our history by exploring our timeline.